-Monitoring of the 9 RI/FS and ROD-installed bedrock wells continued.
+Monitoring of the nine RI/FS and ROD-installed bedrock wells continued.
 Monitoring-well locations are shown on figure 2-23.
-Water levels continue to rise in wells A, C, D-1, D-2, G, and J at rates similar to those in the East Camp Mine system.
-Water levels in well E continue to follow patterns identified in earlier reports, while water levels in well F decreased slightly.
+Water levels continue to rise in wells A, C, G, and J at rates similar to those in the East Camp Mine system.
+Water levels in wells E and F increased slightly.
+The water level in wells D-1 and D-2 were 9 to 10 feet greater than those seen in the other bedrock wells.
+This is partially the result of MR's 2006 pumping test and exploration activities in the area surrounding these two wells.
+The 2006 water-level rise in these wells was about 4 feet less than the other bedrock wells due to drawdown from pumping activities; therefore 4 ft of the increased rise is the water-level recovery.
 Table 2.2.1.1 contains yearly water-level changes and figure 2-32 shows these changes graphically.